 The government may make additional contributions to your super fund if you meet certain requirements.

 If you are eligible and have given your tax file number (TFN) to your super fund, the ATO will pay these extra contributions into your fund automatically at tax time.
+These can include a government super co-contribution and low-income super tax offset.

 Specifically, the ATO says you must: